 Make your site work as well as you can for everyone.

 Web accessibility is the art & science of making websites usable by as many people as possible.
-It includes designing for & adding features to help blind, partially sighted & many other types of disabilities.
-Accessibility should be considered at the earliest stages, otherwise one day you may not even be able to use your own stuff.
+It includes designing for or adding features to help the blind, those with limited mobility & many other types of disabilities.
+Accessibility should be considered at the earliest stages of any project.
+Otherwise you may be limiting the number of people which are capable of using your website.
 Helps with SEO too.

 1. Contrast between text & background

 Text color should provide ample contrast against background colors, including that on images, background gradients, buttons, etc. The minimum contrast ratio (luminance contrast ratio) for text required by the WCAG is 4.5:1.
 Text in logos, inactive UI, for decoration or part of a complicated visual have no contrast requirements.

 - Text that is less than 14 point when bold & less than 18 point when not bold is subject to a 4.5:1 contrast ratio when displayed on a solid (black or white) background.

 - Text (or text in images) at least 14 point when bold & at least 18 point when not bold is subject to a 3:1 contrast ratio.